-- deferred tax is accounted for on the basis of timing differences rather than temporary differences IAS 12.15 rather than temporary unreferees IA3 12.13 - a primary/secondary basis is not used for segment reporting IAS 14.26 - earnings per share is calculated before extraordinary items, and there are other differences IAS 33 - on disposal of a foreign entity, the cumulative amount of deferred exchange differences in equity is not recognized in income IAS 21.37 - revaluations of intangible assets are permitted without an active market IAS 38.64 poolings/uniting of interests are prohibited.
-IAS 22.77

-- there are no specific rules concerning the translation of the financial statements of hyperinflationary subsidiaries IAS 21.36 - an event after the balance sheet date indicating that the enterprise is not a going concern is not treated as an adjusting event IAS 10.13 - research costs could be capitalized if they meet a recoverability test IAS 38.42 - negative goodwill is eliminated by proportionately writing down the carrying value of non-monetary assets IAS 22.59 - government grants are recognized in full when an enterprise has a right to receive them and no obligation to repay.
-IAS 20.12/24
+- in the context of a business combination accounted for as an acquisition, provisions may be created more extensively than under the IAS IAS 22.31 - a primary/secondary basis is not used for segment reporting IAS 14.26 - earnings per share is calculated before extraordinary items, and there are other differences.
+IAS 33 In certain enterprises, these other issues could lead to differences from IAS: - there are no specific rules concerning the translation of the financial statements of hyperinflationary subsidiaries IAS 21.36 - an event after the balance sheet date indicating that the enterprise is not a going concern is not treated as an adjusting event IAS 10.13 - research costs could be capitalized if they meet a recoverability test IAS 38.42 negative goodwill is eliminated by proportionately writing down the carrying value of non-monetary assets government grants are recognized in full when an enterprise has a right to receive them and no obligation to repay there is no specific prohibition of discounting of deferred tax balances.